-As of IGEL Linux version 5.10.100, you can connect or disconnect Bluetooth devices conveniently using the Bluetooth tool.
+You can connect or disconnect Bluetooth devices conveniently using the Bluetooth tool.
 The Bluetooth tool supports the following pairing methods:

-- Pairing with PIN entry (for most keyboards) - Pairing with fixed PIN (for most headsets, mice or GPS devices) - Pairing with automatic PIN allocation For further information, please refer to the manual chapter Bluetooth Tool.
+- Automatic PIN selection: Pairing with automatic PIN allocation - 0000, 1111, 1234: Pairing with a fixed PIN (for most headsets, mice, or GPS devices) - Custom PIN: Pairing with a fixed PIN entered by the user.
+For further information, refer to the manual chapters Using Bluetooth Tool and Bluetooth Tool.

-In the following example, we will connect a Bluetooth device with PIN entry:
+In the following example, we will connect a Bluetooth keyboard with Automatic PIN selection:

-- 1. Make sure that the following preconditions are met: - A Bluetooth USB adapter is connected to your device. - The Bluetooth device is ready. - The options Setup > Devices > Activate Bluetooth and Setup > Devices > Tray Icon are enabled. - 2.
-Launch the Bluetooth Tool from the IGEL menu Via System > Bluetooth Tool or another launch option, if available.
+- 1. Make sure that the following preconditions are met: - The options Devices > Bluetooth > Bluetooth and Tray Icon are enabled in the IGEL Setup. - The Bluetooth device is ready.

+(i) If your endpoint device (e.g. UD2 D220) does not support Bluetooth, it is necessary to connect a Bluetooth USB adapter to it.

+2. Launch the Bluetooth Tool from the IGEL menu System > Bluetooth Tool or another launch option, if available.

-The Device search dialog will be shown.
-After a few seconds, the Bluetooth devices found by the device are displayed.
+The Device search dialog opens.
+After a few seconds, the Bluetooth devices found are displayed.